 The great outdoors

 Austin has some worthwhile nature attractions to visit while you’re in the area.
 Lady Bird Lake is a body of water that is a part of the Colorado River and spans 416 acres of the Austin area.
 Most of the shorelines on Lady Bird Lake are open to the public for activities like canoeing and kayaking, and there are miles of trails that are perfect for walking and biking.
 The Pedestrian bridge — found on the main pedestrian path—crosses the river and connects downtown Austin with the southern shore, so you can have a nice lunch downtown and walk it off after on a lovely scenic route through nature.

-While swimming in the Lady Bird Lake is strictly prohibited, the Barton Springs Pool in Zilker Park is a great place for locals and tourists alike to go cool off from the summer heat.
+While swimming in Lady Bird Lake is strictly prohibited, the Barton Springs Pool in Zilker Park is one of the many great swimming holes in Austin perfect for cooling off from the summer heat.
 This wading area is a spring-fed pool that covers three acres and maintains an average of 70 degrees year-round!
 It is also a protected habitat for the Barton Springs Salamander, an endangered species that is only found in this specific water reservoir.
 If you need a day to escape the summer heat, then the Barton Springs Pool is the perfect place for you to refresh and get a little exposure to the local wildlife while you’re at it.

 The capital city

 If it’s your first time in Austin, a.k.a the capital city, you can’t go the whole trip without visiting the Capitol Building.
 Completed in 1888, this National Historic Landmark covers 22 acres of grounds and monuments and is home to the State Governor and the Texas Legislature.
 This impressive structure stands at 308 feet tall and is ranked as the sixth tallest capitol building, which is even taller than the U.S. Capital in Washington, D.C.!